-any evidence of willful deceit on the part of the CSP or its officers; any potential systemic consequences of the infringement; and Χ. the reputation of Malta. χİ.
+viii. the good faith, the degree of openness and diligence of the CSP in the fulfilment of his obligations under the Act, relative Regulations, Rules and Authorisation conditions or of decisions of the Competent Authority in this regard; ix. any evidence of wilful deceit on the part of the CSP or its officers; x. any potential systemic consequences of the infringement; and xi. the reputation of Malta.
 R5-2.4 Whenever the infringement consists of a failure to perform a duty, the application of a sanction shall not exempt the CSP from its performance, unless the decision of the MFSA explicitly states the contrary.
 R5-2.5 These Rules stipulate various requirements for the submission of documents within set timeframes.
 In the instance when such timeframes are not complied with, and unless there is reasonable excuse for the delay, the CSP will be considered as breaching the relevant Rule/s and will be penalised accordingly.
 R5-2.6 Documents may be submitted in various ways.
-The date of receipt will be as follows: if it is sent by fax and/or email, the date of receipt recorded shall be the time stamp of the fax and/or email, respectively; if it is sent by post, this will be the date indicated by the MFSA stamp ii. evidencing receipt; or if it is delivered by hand, on the date such delivery was made and iii. recorded by MFSA.
+The date of receipt will be as follows: i. if it is sent by fax and/or email, the date of receipt recorded shall be the time stamp of the fax and/or email, respectively; ii. if it is sent by post, this will be the date indicated by the MFSA stamp evidencing receipt; or iii. if it is delivered by hand, on the date such delivery was made and recorded by the MFSA.
 R5-2.7 The MFSA will use its discretion to decide what action to take in respect of CSP who do not submit documents by their due date, after taking into consideration the reasons, if any, put forward by the CSP for the delay.
 R5-2.8 Late submission gives rise to liability to an initial penalty and an additional daily penalty.
-If the conditions imposed by MFSA are not met, the Authority reserves the right to take any further action it may deem adequate in the circumstances.

-A right of appeal to the Financial Services Tribunal is available to CSPs on whom penalties are imposed.
+If the conditions imposed by the MFSA are not met, the Authority reserves the right to take any further action it may deem adequate in the circumstances.
+R5-2.9 A right of appeal to the Financial Services Tribunal is available to CSPs on whom penalties are imposed.